-Asia is still pretty locked down due to the pandemic, though there’s talk of opening up with vaccination.
-While Summer 2021 is likely to be better than today, even if Covid-19 becomes seasonal the start of 2022 should be far more open for travel than the world is now.
+Asia is still pretty locked down due to the pandemic, though there’s experiments in opening up with vaccination in places like Singapore and Thailand.
+I seems reasonable to hope that 2022 should be far more open for travel than the world is now.

 The best mileage deal is with Alaska Airlines.
 They charge just 50,000 miles each way between the U.S. and much of Asia on Cathay Pacific.
 You can include an Alaska Airlines flight as part of the award if needed, and you can even have a free stopover in Hong Kong.

 American AAdvantage charges 70,000 miles each way for business class.
 That includes a connection to the Cathay Pacific flight, and flights beyond Hong Kong.
 You can use American or Alaska in the U.S., and you can use other partners beyond Hong Kong as well.

 Cathay Pacific’s own Asia Miles program will charge 70,000 miles just for San Francisco to Hong Kong and 85,000 miles just for East Coast – Hong Kong non-stops.
 The program is distance-based so awards are potentially more miles based on destination if farther than Hong Kong